Judecoin/judecoin-site/README.md

 4. If all went well, you should see the JudEcoin website and you're ready to make changes.

 ## General change recommendations
-The average JudEcoin user that will want to contribute to the website should probably start looking for issues labelled [⛑️ contributor needed](https://www.judecoin.io/contribution) or making blog posts, user guides or JudEcoinpedia entries; all of which are covered in this document.
+The average Judecoin user that will want to contribute to the website should probably start looking for issues labelled [⛑️ contributor needed](https://www.judecoin.io/contribution) or making blog posts, user guides or JudEcoinpedia entries; all of which are covered in this document.
 If this is all you want to do, don't worry, it's actually not a daunting task at all.

 If you are a web developer and would like to make large macro-level changes, it would be best to open an issue first or to get in contact with the developers on `#JudEcoin-site` (IRC/Freenode, MatterMost, Matrix).